automata-network/conveyor-sdk/README.md

 - `erc20ApproveForwarder`- Sets an allowance for the Forwarder contract to transfer ERC20 tokens for fee payment.
 - `submitConveyorTransaction` - Constructs the request body to the Geode relayer to interact with contracts that are protected by Conveyor.
-- `submitConveyorTransactionWithPermit` - Similar as `submitConveyorTransaction`, this method must be used with an EIP 2612 compliant fee tokens.
 - `submitTransaction` - Submits a regular transaction directly to the target address.
 This can be used to execute methods that do not have the `onlyConveyor` modifier or to contracts that have disabled Conveyor protection.
 - `fetchConveyorStatus` - detects whether Conveyor protection is enabled for the given target contract.
 - `toggleConveyorProtection` - enables/disables Conveyor protection on the given target contract.